 The DEX platform Compound is a good example of a DeFi lending/borrowing protocol.

 Compound is an algorithmic, autonomous interest rate protocol.
 By providing interest rate markets on Ethereum, it allows lenders to earn interest on the assets they have deposited in the Compound lending pool.
 The Compound smart contract is coded to match borrowers and lenders and calculate the interest rate for every specific situation.
 We’ve discussed the strategies in Yield Farming here.

 Finding beneficial exchange platforms, strategizing and distributing assets for portfolio diversification, and keeping track of all investments and trades across multiple platforms can be fairly complicated.
 This is where DeFi asset management tools come in, which include virtual apps and wallets for securing and managing financial assets on behalf of the users.

-Crypto wallets let you interact with DeFi platforms and handle all transfers of funds- like buying, selling, moving cryptocurrency from one system to another, and earning interest on deposited assets.
+Crypto wallets let you interact with DeFi platforms and handle all transfers of funds.
+This includes buying, selling, moving cryptocurrency from one system to another, and earning interest on deposited assets.

-As mentioned before, decentralized finance is still in its development phase.
-Even though it was designed to be fully secure and risk-free, users have previously faced all sorts of vulnerabilities that come with open-source coding: including smart contract breaches due to bugs, theft of personal information/funds, and compromised private keys.
+As mentioned before, decentralized finance is still developing.
+Even though it was designed to be fully secure and risk-free, users have previously faced all sorts of vulnerabilities.
+These have included smart contract breaches due to bugs, theft of personal information/funds, and compromised private keys.
 The decentralized nature of the system makes it really difficult to reverse any losses suffered; this is why DeFi insurance – one of the more recent innovations within the DeFi space – plays a key part in giving the users the maximum possible security, and serves to attract more investors and traders to DeFi.